lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The idea that rocks are deposited in layers (strata: older below, younger above) has been known since Steno in the 17th century (the 'law of superposition').
 It is therefore usually the case that fossils found in deeper layers are older than those found above, serving as a rough guide to their age (a qualitative, relative dating method).
 However, other geologic processes like erosion, folding and faulting can disrupt this order occasionally, so more reliable references are needed.

+Fossil species that are used to distinguish one layer from another are called *index fossils*, which occur for a limited interval of time.
+Usually index fossils are fossil organisms that are common, easily identified, and found across a large area.

-In 1997, a study surveyed the existing fossil record for 384 different clades all across the animal kingdom, and cross-referenced them with their claimed phylogenetic relationships.
+In 1997, a study surveyed the existing fossil record for 384 different clades all across the animal kingdom, and cross-referenced them with their claimed evolutionary relationships.
 Using three different statistical metrics (Spearman's rank coefficient, and two others dedicated to quantifying the presence of 'ghost lineages'), it was found that all three falsify the null hypothesis (if the fossil record does not reflect the major patterns of evolution, there would be no evidence for congruence between the two sets of data in our random sample of cladograms).

 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/instance/1688444/pdf/2DDQ9CUU1FA8127K_264_885.pdf)

 ### Oklo natural nuclear reactor

+### Uranium series dating

 ### Argon dating of Mount Vesuvius